What’s a girl to do when she simply doesn’t care to wear a heavy coat?

-You can find the scarves for a little as a couple dollars in a thrift shop to as much as $10.00 at a discount retailer to $30.00 and up in a regular shop.
+You can find the scarves for as little as a couple of dollars in a thrift shop, from as little as $10.00 at a discount retailer to $30.00 and up in a regular shop.

-Although I prefer the solid colors, you might want to add some diversity to your choices.
-If you get the lightweight you can wash by hand or in a gentle cycle.
-Remember most wools; even in a scarf may have to be dry cleaned.
+Although I prefer solid colors, you might want to add some diversity to your choices.
+If you get the lightweight, you can wash it by hand or in a gentle cycle.
+Remember, most wool scarves may have to be dry-cleaned.

 See more of our YSW: Your Stylish Ways wardrobe ideas at: www.instagram.com/yourstylishways